-With Splunk and Apache Kafka as its foundation, Intel IT developed a new Cyber Intelligence Platform that is transforming its approach to information security by:
+With Splunk and Apache Kafka as its foundation, the Cyber Intelligence Platform (CIP) delivers full visibility into Intel’s InfoSec organization, which has transformed information security management.

 “Data is everything; data is king.
 It’s powering our business; it’s powering everything,” says Brent Conran, chief information security officer at Intel.
 “It’s transforming traditional industries and born-in-the-cloud industries.
 The ability to gain insights from data is the difference between a successful business or one that falls away.”

 This greater emphasis and reliance on data required Intel’s Information Security (InfoSec) organization to build and maintain a comprehensive “defense-in-depth” strategy.
 The team automated prevention and detection tools at many levels — including the perimeter, network, endpoints, applications and data layer — to handle 99% of threats across Intel’s environment.

 Hunting the One Percent